rust-lang/blog.rust-lang.org/posts/2024-03-30-i128-layout-update.md

 layout: post
 title: "Changes to `u128`/`i128` layout in 1.77 and 1.78"
 author: Trevor Gross
-team: Lang
+team: The Rust Lang Team <https://www.rust-lang.org/governance/teams/lang>
 ---

-Rust has long had an inconsistency with C regarding the alignment of 128-bit integers.
+Rust has long had an inconsistency with C regarding the alignment of 128-bit integers on the x86-32 and x86-64 architectures.
 This problem has recently been resolved, but the fix comes with some effects that are worth being aware of.

 As a user, you most likely do not need to worry about these changes unless you are: